Datavault-UK/automate-dv-docs/docs/macros.md

 new column `CUSTOMER_DOB_UK`.
 Functions are incredibly useful for calculating values for new columns in derived column configurations.

-As an example, in the highlighted derived column configuration in the snippet above, the generated SQL would look like the following:
+In the highlighted derived column configuration in the snippet above, the generated SQL would be the following:

 ```sql
 SELECT TO_VARCHAR(CUSTOMER_DOB::date, 'DD-MM-YYYY') AS CUSTOMER_DOB_UK